 Are 2FA and MFA the same?

 They are not, though they aim to achieve the same thing which is protection via authentication.
-You see, MFA requires two or more factors for authentication, while 2FA can only work with two.
+You see, MFA requires two or more factors for authentication, while 2FA requires only two.
 So, all 2FA (two-factor authentication) can be MFA (multi-factor authentication), but not all MFA is 2FA.

 Is SSO more secure than MFA?

 MFA (multi-factor authentication) is more secure definitely as it adds an extra layer of security to verify login access.
-But, it might be less convenient to users sometimes.
+But it might be less convenient for users sometimes.
 SSO (Single Sign-On) on the other hand may be more convenient as one set of login credentials can be used for accessing different sites or applications.
-But, it comes with security risks.
+But it comes with security risks.

 Read next: How to set up Two-factor authentication (2FA) for Gmail in Outlook.